Article Summary: Georgia National Parks

 See The Sacrifices Made By American Prisoners Of War

-If you’re a history buff, like I am, a visit to the park provides an excellent opportunity to explore the sacrifices made by American prisoners of war during our nation’s bloodiest conflict.
+If you’re a history buff, like me, a visit to the park provides an excellent opportunity to explore the sacrifices made by American prisoners of war during our nation’s bloodiest conflict.
 According to the Park Service, most visitors spend at least two hours.

 If you have a special interest in the Civil War, however, you can easily spend your entire day at the Andersonville National Historic Site.

 RELATED: 10 BEST Civil War Sites In America